infinum/frontend-handbook/JavaScript/Next-js.md

 ### WithAuth

-`withAuth` is simple HOC which checks if the user is authenticated, if not user is redirected to the login page.
+`withAuth` is simple HOC which checks if the user is authenticated, and if not, the user is redirected to the login page.

 ```jsx
 // /components/higherOrderComponents/withAuth.tsx